Summary of changes to Google’s Terms of Service

-This section provides you with a warranty, which is an assurance that a product or service will perform to a certain standard.
+This section summarizes the guarantee provided to you by law.
+This legal guarantee is an assurance that a product or service will perform to a certain standard.

-This section provides you with a disclaimer that specifies and limits our legal responsibilities under the Terms and service-specific additional terms.
+This section specifies and limits our legal responsibilities under the Terms and service-specific additional terms.

-This section describes potential liabilities in case of problems — both liabilities to you and to Google.
+This section describes our liabilities in case of disputes.
 A liability is a loss from any type of legal claim.
-These Terms only limit our responsibilities as allowed by applicable law.
+These Terms only limit our liabilities as allowed by applicable law.

 Taking action in case of problems